williamhatch/spree_themes/README.md

   bundle exec rake db:sync_templates THEME_NAME=<theme_name>
   ```

+## Downloading Theme

+Admin can download the theme in the zip format after modifying it.
+While uploading the downloaded theme, admin needs to follow the below steps:-

-*Note:- For manually uploading the theme, make sure you download the updatd theme and change the theme name (Theme name is the name of the zip file).
-Also make sure to update the meta info of the theme in the file `meta_info.yml` when the theme is updated.*
+1. Make sure to change the theme name (Theme name is the name of the zip file).

+2. Make sure to update the meta info of the theme in the file `meta_info.yml` when the theme is updated.

+3. Extract the downloaded zip file and then need to compress the files within the extracted folder.
+Otherwise, the theme structure will change and there will be issue while uploading.

 ## Production Setup